 JCPenney will give you back 5 percent of your purchase price if you find an identical item with a lower price elsewhere.

 Don’t start your back to school supplies shopping until you check out Raise.com or GiftCardGranny.com.
 They have gift cards that give you more monetary value than you paid for them.
 It’s a super-easy way to save!

 8. Coordinate with friends

-If you’ve got a bunch of friends who are also slogging through an endless list of school supplies, see if you can work together to save more.
-You can divide and conquer, letting each friend shop a different store for their best offerings and picking up enough supplies for the entire group, or even offer to swap supplies you already have at home.
+If you have a bunch of friends who are also slogging through an endless list of back to school supplies, see if you can work together to save more.
+You can divide and conquer, letting each friend shop a different store for their best offerings.
+Have them pick up enough supplies for the entire group, or even offer to swap supplies you already have at home.
 This way, you’ll be making fewer trips and keeping more money in your wallet.